everFinance/arsyncer/README.md

 ar-syncer is the high performance arweave network transaction synchronisation component.

 ### Principle
-Based on goar's [getBlockFromPeers](https://github.com/everFinance/goar/blob/main/client_broadcast.go#L55) and [getTxFromPeers](https://github.com/everFinance/goar/blob/main/client_broadcast.go#L75) methods, it is possible to achieve 100% pull to each block,then parse the tx_list in the block, and pull 100% of each tx(not return tx_data).
-And all transactions are returned in on-chain order.
+Based on goar's [getBlockFromPeers](https://github.com/everFinance/goar/blob/main/client_broadcast.go#L55) and [getTxFromPeers](https://github.com/everFinance/goar/blob/main/client_broadcast.go#L75) methods.
+it is possible to achieve 100% pull to each block.
+then parse the tx_list in the block.
+and pull 100% of each tx(not return tx_data).
+and all transactions are returned in on-chain order.

 ### New
 ```go